Dr Ina Linge

 Narrating Queer Liveability: Sexual Sciences and the Writing of the Self, 1900s-1930s and Beyond (2012-present)

 I am currently in the final stages of finishing this project, which comes out of my doctoral research conducted at the University of Cambridge (2012-2016).
-This study focuses on German-language sexological and psychoanalytic life writings from the early twentieth century and takes the existing research in the history and literature of gender and sexuality in new directions: (a) the book significantly extends research into the interdisciplinarity of German sexual sciences; (b) it goes beyond the dominant voices of German modernism and pays crucial attention to the subaltern literary voices of sexological and psychoanalytic patients of non-normative gender and sexuality; and (c) it opens up a better understanding of the shared tradition of sexology and psychoanalysis as related approaches to the study of human sexuality.
-This monograph will present original archival research and many of the primary texts studied have never been discussed in English-language publications.
-In this study, I argue that an analysis of such overlooked texts is central to our understanding of the development of a modern sense of sexual subjectivity.
+My book demonstrates how life writing – loosely defined as autobiographies and similar narratives of lived experience – by sexually- and gender-diverse individuals made use of sexual scientific discourses in ways that constructed a new sense of sexual subjectivity.
+One of my book’s major aims is to approach the historical construction of sexual subjectivity in the context of sexual sciences by prioritizing the voices and textual accounts of patients and individuals who were subjected to sexual-scientific discourses.
+In doing so, this book goes beyond the dominant voices of modernism and instead pays attention to the subaltern literary voices of sexological and psychoanalytic patients as literary agents.
 By bringing to bear gender, queer and literary theory to illuminate the intersection between literature and medico-scientific discourses, this book demonstrates that sexological and psychoanalytic life writers are not objective observers, but active participants in the creation and critique of sexual knowledge in the modern world.